 - Great flexibility in brewing water supply due to high melting capacities and effective direct cooling.

 Direct cooling can be used if there is an increased demand for ice water.
-Brewing water with a temperature of 12 to 19 °C is fed into the ice storage, cooled and used for the brewing process.
+Brewing water with a temperature of 12 to 19 °C is fed into the ice storage chiller systems, cooled and used for the industrial brewing process.
 When defrosting with hot gas, the ice plates loosen and fall down in large pieces.
 The system is ideal for optimising hot gas times and efficiency.
 A modified valve station has been installed.
 Ultrasonic probes are installed to measure the ice level.